InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * sim2D (bool): If this parameter is set to true, a 2D simulation is performend instead of a 3D simulation (default: false).
 * enableZSort (bool): Enable z-sort to improve cache hits and therefore to improve the performance (default: true).
 * gravitation (vec3): Vector to define the gravitational acceleration (default: [0,-9.81,0]).
-* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
-* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).
 * boundaryHandlingMethod (int): The boundary handling method that is used in the simulation (default: 2, Volume Maps):
     - 0: particle-based boundaries (Akinci et al. 2012)
     - 1: density maps (Koschier et al. 2017)